ivotkv/flapi/README.md

-# Flask App
+# flapi

-Boilerplate for a basic Flask app.
+A Flask API.

 ## Setup